- How to create a Project Proposal

 - How to fix it: Select the Affected Persons location(s) with an incorrect “% Linked”, and click on edit to update the percentage Budget Distribution for Affected Persons in the location.

-Percentage of Budget (or Affected Persons) distribution must be equal to cluster-wise budget distribution for each location:
+Percentage of Budget distribution must be equal to cluster-wise budget distribution for each location:

-- What does it mean: The sum of the budget percentage for the clusters must match the total budget percentage in each location.
-The same applies at the budget and the affected persons level.
+- What does it mean: In a multi-cluster project, the sum of the budget percentage for the clusters doesn’t match the total budget percentage in the location.

-- How to fix it: Click on the edit button next to affected persons or budget location box and change the budget percentage associated with the clusters.
+- How to fix it: Click on the edit button of the location’s affected persons line and change the budget percentage associated with the clusters.

 - What does it mean: The details linked to the Other category have not been selected.